ibmresilient/resilient-python-api/python/README.md

 The basic.py script does the following:

-  * Connects to the Co3 server on port 65001 using the STOMP protocol
+  * Connects to the Resilient server on port 65001 using the STOMP protocol
   * Illustrates the correct way to validate the server certificate
   * Waits for messages on the specified message destination
   * When a message is received, it displays the incident ID, name and severity text.
   * Illustrates how you can use the message's metadata to convert ID values to text.
-  * Shows how to reply/acknowledge the message (so that a message appears in the Co3 Action Status page).
+  * Shows how to reply/acknowledge the message (so that a message appears in the Resilient Action Status page).

 You start the processor from the command line.
 To print the usage, do this: